David Lemieux’s manager admits it’s now time for his man to move up to super-middleweight after a shocking weigh-in on Friday.

 “David has respected his diet in the letter and has done everything he has to do to be in Measuring the balance at 160 lbs,” said Estephan.

 “We have seen him suffer in the last few days at the gym to reach this weight which is now hard to reach for him.

-A victory for Lemieux would ensure a Top 15 ranking at super-middleweight, although the way he presented himself at the scaling, he may not be able to perform at full capacity.
+A victory for Lemieux would ensure a Top 15 ranking at super-middleweight.
+However, the way he presented himself at the scaling, he may not perform at full capacity.

-The addition of Lemieux would be interesting at the higher limit as the current World Boxing Super Series tournament will be completed in 2018.
+Lemieux’s addition would be interesting at the higher limit as the WBSS will complete the current World Boxing Super Series tournament in 2018.

 George Groves and Callum Smith are due to compete in the showpiece later this year.